Redwire (RDW)

 We think that the latest earnings result is only one piece of the bigger puzzle.
 If you’re deciding whether to own Redwire, you should also grasp the company’s longer-term business quality and valuation.

-Redwire falls short of our quality standards.
+Redwire isn’t a terrible business, but it doesn’t pass our quality test.
 Although its revenue growth was exceptional over the last five years, it’s expected to deteriorate over the next 12 months and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-And while the company’s projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last four years makes it a less attractive asset to the public markets.
+And while the company’s backlog growth has been marvelous, the downside is its declining EPS over the last four years makes it a less attractive asset to the public markets.

-Redwire’s EV-to-EBITDA ratio based on the next 12 months is 33.5x.
-This valuation tells us a lot of optimism is priced in - we think there are better opportunities elsewhere.
+Redwire’s EV-to-EBITDA ratio based on the next 12 months is 38.8x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - you can find more timely opportunities elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.